Monika-81/padel-pals/README.md

 #### **Jumbotron**
 <details>
-Directly under the top navigation bar the user is greated with a "hero image" in a jumbotron display.
+Directly under the top navigation bar the user is greeted with a "hero image" in a jumbotron display.
 On the homepage the jumbotron relays a message quickly describing the content and essence of the forum site, it also informs the user that to access the full content of the site - the user needs the create an account.
-A link to the sign up apge helps the user to quickly navigate to the sigt straight from the jumbotrons welcome message.
+A link to the sign up page helps the user to quickly navigate to the sigt straight from the jumbotron's welcome message.
 As the user moves around on the site the text in the jumbotron changes to a "logo text" that also functions as a link to the home page.
-The hero image behind the text sets the mode for the site and acts as a visual information for the user to what the site is aboute.
-The image is also contains the color team for the site.
+The hero image behind the text sets the mode for the site and acts as a visual information for the user to what the site is about.
+The image also contains the color team for the site.
 For better contrast of the text on smaller screens, the jumbotron displays an overlay on screens-sizes smaller than 800px.

 <br>
 <br>